humanitec-architecture/example-library/resource-graph-patterns/README.md

 # Resource Graph Patterns

-This repo contains a set of examples of patterns that can be used when building resource graphs.
+This repo contains a set of examples of patterns that can be used when building [Resource Graphs](https://developer.humanitec.com/platform-orchestrator/resources/resource-graph/).
 Each pattern is explained along with use cases for when the pattern can be useful.

 ## Example Patterns